mozilla/extension-workshop/src/content/documentation/develop/developing-extensions-for-firefox-for-android.md

 ![Connect to device](/assets/img/documentation/develop/connect-to-device.png)

 If prompted, allow the incoming connection on your Android device.
-Now start your extension on the Android device.
-Note, the following instructions assume you are using `web-ext run`.
+Now start your extension on the Android device using `web-ext run`.
+You will need to have at least one tab opened in order for your extension to load.
 Click your device in the left-hand column and scroll down to find **Processes** in the list of active features in the browser.

 ![Locate processes](/assets/img/documentation/develop/locate-processes.png)